-By now, you should have seen the first Christmas markets pop up in town already: big and small, at premium locations or at the local hall.
+By now, you should have seen the first Christmas markets pop up in town already: big and small, at premium locations or the local hall.
 Have you ever wondered what is behind these cosy, glittering Christmas stands?
-This article is about the cost and conditions of attending a Christmas market, from the premium locations to the local stands.
-All the quoted prices are excluded VAT.
+This article is about the costs and conditions of attending a Christmas market, from the premium locations to the local stands.
+All the quoted prices exclude VAT.

 Premium locations